-Wisconsin city has passed a law authorizing police to ticket and fine parents whose children are bullies.
+A Wisconsin city has passed a law authorizing police to ticket and fine parents whose children are bullies.
 The city of Monona's parent-liability ordinance is aimed at parents who consistently deny that their kids could do any wrong and refuse to talk to police after bullying incidents.
 "This is for those times when we get the door slammed in our faces," said Monona's police chief.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why states should stop limiting the alcohol content in your beer
+- Why you should stop believing in evolution

 Subscribe to the Week